jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

   and the terminal shows a passing test

-* I can use the `unittest.TestCase.assertRaisesRegex`_ :ref:`method<functions>` to be more specific when catching Exceptions_, it checks that the code within its context raises the :ref:`Exception<Exceptions>` it is given, with the message it is given, it uses `Regular Expressions`_ for the message
+* I can use the `unittest.TestCase.assertRaisesRegex`_ :ref:`method<functions>` to be more specific when catching Exceptions_, it checks that the code in its context raises the :ref:`Exception<Exceptions>` it is given, with the message it is given, it uses `Regular Expressions`_ for the message

   .. code-block:: python